 CAS by the numbers

-The College of Arts and Sciences is comprised of many smaller units: four schools, 12 departments, five programs, and 16 centers, institutes, or museums.
+The College of Arts and Sciences is composed of many smaller units: four schools, 12 departments, five programs, and 16 centers, institutes, or museums.
 We offer 30 undergraduate majors (with more than 70 specialization options) and 45 graduate degrees.
 Interdisciplinary degrees and honors classes are available for students who wish to expand their educational experience.

 For in-depth information about our programs in Pullman, including faculty research, scholarly work, and teaching interests, please visit the individual unit websites.